vmware-archive/clarity/_documentation/wizards.md

 If the user doesn't need to complete the workflow in a predefined order, use a [modal]({{ site.baseurl }}/documentation/modals) instead.

-#### Size
+#### Base Wizard size on use case

-Base the size of the wizard size on the use case.
-Sizes are 576 px, 864 px and 1056 px (default).
+BSizes are 576 px, 864 px and 1056 px (default).
 The best design provides a good balance between white space and the number of elements per page.
-Too many controls on a page can be a problem as can too many sparsely-populated pages.
+Overloading a page with too many controls can be a problem as can having  many sparsely-populated pages.

 #### Title